SumitDey2021/azure-quickstart-templates/sap-ilm-store/README.md

 ## Error Handling

+For deployment errors raised with Azure Resource Manager, please refer to the [Microsoft Documentation](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/common-deployment-errors#find-error-code).

+Some of the errors are listed below:

+**Error code:** `StorageAccountAlreadyTaken`
-During the Preflight validation of the deployment, if you get an error with code `StorageAccountAlreadyTaken` or message `The storage account named <<value>> is already taken.`, then it is likely that the Storage Account name that you have currently chosen for the parameter **"Name of the Storage Account"** is already in use.
-Please select a new unique value for this parameter and try again.
+**Error Description:** `The storage account named <<value>> is already taken` **Deployment phase:** Preflight validation **Description:** It is likely that the Storage Account name that you have currently chosen for the parameter "Name of the Storage Account" is already in use.
+**Solution:** Please select a new unique value for this parameter and try again.

+**Error code:** `RoleScopeBeingRemovedContainsAssignments`
-During the deployment, if you get an error with code `RoleScopeBeingRemovedContainsAssignments` or message `Role assignments found under scope '/subscriptions/<<value>>/resourcegroups/<<value>>' which is being removed.
+**Error Description:** `Role assignments found under scope '/subscriptions/<<value>>/resourcegroups/<<value>>' which is being removed.
 Removing this scope from the role will orphan these assignments.
+Delete these **assignments before removing the scope`
+**Deployment phase:** Deployment
-Delete these assignments before removing the scope.`, then it is likely that the name of the Custom Role that you have currently chosen for the parameter **"Custom Role name for the Role Definition"** is already in use.
-Please select a new unique value for this parameter and try again.
+**Description:** It is likely that the name of the Custom Role that you have currently chosen for the parameter "Custom Role name for the Role Definition" is already in use.
+**Solution:** Please select a new unique value for this parameter and try again.

+**Error code:** `InvalidPrincipalId`
-During the deployment, if you get an error with code `InvalidPrincipalId` or message `A valid principal ID must be provided for role assignment.`, then it is likely that the Principal Id provided for the parameter **"Principal ID of the Azure Active Directory Application"** is either empty or incorrect.
-Please refer to the [Prerequisites section](https://github.com/SumitDeySAP/azure-quickstart-templates/tree/patch-1/sap-ilm-store#Prerequisites) above to determine the correct value for this parameter.
+**Error Description:** `A valid principal ID must be provided for role assignment` **Deployment phase:** Deployment
+**Description:** It is likely that the Principal Id provided for the parameter "Principal ID of the Azure Active Directory Application" is either empty or incorrect.

-For other errors, please refer to Microsoft documentation.
+**Solution:** Please refer to the Prerequisites section above to determine the correct value for this parameter.

 ## Notes